APIs

 In hosted mode, the engine remains scoped to a single project.
 In self-hosted mode, this may be the only HTTP API surface present.

 The machine-readable engine OpenAPI contract is published by the website at /api/engine/openapi.json and by the engine itself at /api/openapi.json when that engine build includes discovery.
-The API catalog advertises the website copy so agents can discover the data-plane schema before they know a project-specific engine host.
+The API catalog advertises the website copy so agents can discover the Engine API schema before they know a project-specific engine host.

 Authentication